Spoilers of the Plains: Cast

-"Happy Trails" song
+Music

-In 1951, Willing had written a song titled "Happy Trails" for the movie.
-Subsequently, the first three notes of his song and its title were used by Dale Evans in writing her version of "Happy Trails" for both the original The Roy Rogers Show and the short-lived The Roy Rogers and Dale Evans Show, which aired on ABC in 1962.
-Dale's is the version that is popularly played and sung today, albeit without giving credit to Willing.
+Foy Willing wrote the song "Happy Trails" for the film in 1951.
+The first three notes of the song, as well as its title, were later incorporated by Dale Evans in her version of the song for both the original The Roy Rogers Show and the short-lived The Roy Rogers and Dale Evans Show, which aired on ABC in 1962.
+It is the latter version that is widely known today.